The Flower Girl: Plot

 The story is set during the 1930s, and is based on the anti-Japanese guerrilla movement during the period of Japanese occupation in Korea.
-A poor, rural girl, around whom the plot is centred, picks flowers on the mountain every day to sell at the market, in order to care for her ill mother.
-Additionally, she has a blind sister, and her father is deceased.
-Her mother is in debt to the landlord, and is bankrupt and unable to purchase food.
-The landlord's subordinates frequently harass the girl and call for her to work for them, which her mother refuses.
-The girl then finds her blind sister attempting to earn money by singing on the street, to her anger.
+The plot centers on Kkot-bun, a girl living under Japanese occupation who sells flowers on the street to help care for her sick mother and her little sister who was blinded by a landlord's wife.
+The landlord killed her father and Kkot-bun hopes for the return of her guerrilla fighter brother who has been imprisoned.

 Eventually, she collects enough money to purchase medicine for her ill mother, but by the time she returns, her mother has already died.
 The landlord's wife becomes very sick, and suspects that the flower girl's blind sister is possessed by the spirit of her deceased mother, and so arranges for her to be frozen to death in the snow.
 When the flower girl returns home and asks where her sister has gone, the landlord's subordinates chain her up.
 At this moment, her brother, who has joined the Revolutionary Army, returns home to visit family when he realises that the flower girl has been locked up, and so organises a group of villagers to overthrow the landlord.